 The next day the same.
 And the next.
 Another sheep gone.
 Another morning with Tristan.
 He explained that he had morning chores and could only help me after.
 I was grateful for the help and the company, no complaining.
 He leaned in one time like he might kiss me on the fourth day, but nada.

 On the eve after a week with my mornings with Tristan I ventured to the right of the road and headed to the Yardley's house with a tin of muffins made by my mum at my insistence.
 She questioned me, but did it anyway.
 She'd know my aim soon if I knew her gossiping ways.

 Steps from the Yardley porch, I heard Seamus and his sister reading inside.
 I actually peeked first.
 I didn't see Tristan.

 "Why young Bo Peep.
 Come in dear," Seamus' mum shrilled and moved aside for me to step inside the door.

 I looked around for any sign of Tristan.
-None.
+He wasn't there.
 Seamus stood at attention suddenly.
 Curious as it was, he then bowed in my direction.

 Sarah, his younger sister giggled and he hit her on the head.
 I smiled to help him hide how she continued to giggle.

 Seamus spoke to me, "Bo."